 St. Ignatius of Loyola Catholic Secondary High School, Oakville

-Jean Vanier Catholic Secondary High School, Oakville
+Jean Vanier Catholic Secondary High School, Milton

 Jean Vanier Catholic Secondary School is located in Milton, part of the Greater Toronto Area.
-Jean Vanier is part of the Halton Catholic District School Board and is dedicated to academic excellence, the development of each individual’s interests and talents and the nurturing of the Catholic Faith.
+Jean Vanier is part of the Halton Catholic District School Board and is dedicated to academic excellence, the development of each individual’s interests and talents, and the nurturing of the Catholic Faith.
 Students are taught to think critically, work independently, communicate effectively, and show respect for themselves, for others, and for the environment.
-By accepting the challenge of education now, students will be prepared to meet the future with faith, confidence and a strong sense of their own self-worth.
+By accepting the challenge of education now, students will be prepared to meet the future with faith, confidence, and a strong sense of their own self-worth.

 St. Thomas Aquinas Catholic Secondary School, Oakville